 Written By: Ruth Dearing

-Everyone is so busy these days, perhaps parents most of all.
+Before Covid-19 everyone seemed to be so busy, perhaps parents most of all.
 We constantly seem to be racing here, there and everywhere on a crazy mission to make ends meet, manage a home, look after the family, stay in touch with our friends and family, and more.
 Technology was supposed to make our lives easier and more efficient, but most of us would agree that although there are still 24 hours in a day, we seem to have less time now than ever!

-It’s sad when it takes a natural disaster for us to slow down, but that’s often the reality of the 21st century.
-It was certainly the reality for my family and many other locals who experienced a massive storm a couple of years ago.
+It’s sad when it takes a pandemic or natural disaster for us to slow down, but that’s often the reality of the 21st century.
+It was certainly the reality for my family and many other locals who experienced a massive storm a couple of years ago and now Covid.

 The Catalyst For Our Time Spent As A Family